 Puffin vs Penguin: Location

-Penguins are native to sub-Antarctic islands and Antarctica, and puffins are located in the Arctic Circle and many countries directly below that area.
+Penguins are native to the Southern hemisphere, and puffins are located in the Arctic Circle and many countries directly below that area.
 It’s believed that the largest colony of puffins is found in Iceland, though they live in rather spread-out areas across many countries including Canada.

 That means the puffin and the penguin live opposite one another on the north-south spectrum of the world.
 It’s highly unlikely that a puffin and a penguin would ever occupy the same area outside of captivity.